CFDs Trading and Brokers

 (1) Trading Spreads

-Be aware of Re-Quotes (if you plan to trade intraday)
+Be aware of re-quotes if you plan to trade intraday.

-(2) Trading Commissions Charged
+(2) Trading Commissions

 (3) SWAPs / Overnight Financing

-Explanation of SWAP Rates in Forex
+Explanation of SWAP Rates in Forex:

-TIP: Avoid paying SWAP fees by trading CFDs on Futures
+TIP: Avoid paying SWAP fees by trading CFDs on Futures.

 (4) Funding (Deposit/Withdrawal) Fees

-(5) Maintenance/ Inactive Fees
+(5) Maintenance/Inactive Fees

-Some Important Tips When Trading CFDs
+🎯 Basic Tips When Trading CFDs

 (1) Limit your deposits